ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   The same as above holds if TLS 1.3 {{RFC8446}} was used instead of DTLS 1.3, as per {{RFC9430}}.

-* If the Join Request is a retry in response to an error response from the KDC, which included a new 'kdcchallenge' parameter, then N_S MUST be the new value from this parameter.
+* If the Join Request is a retry following an error response from the KDC, which included a new 'kdcchallenge' parameter, then N_S MUST be the new value from this parameter.

 It is up to applications or future specifications to define how N_S is computed in further alternative settings.